obsproject/obs-studio/docs/sphinx/reference-properties.rst

                           - **OBS_GROUP_NORMAL** - A normal group with just a name and content.
                           - **OBS_GROUP_CHECKABLE** - A checkable group with a checkbox, name and content.
+                          - **OBS_GROUP_HORIZONTAL_LAYOUT** - A group that lays out widgets in a horizontal layout.
+It can be used with any property type.

    :param    group:       Group to add